 As we saw the average annual inflation rate is 3.22%.
 That doesn't sound too bad until we realize that at that rate prices will double every 20 years.

-Let’s see what happens if we go back to the $150 a month and $1,800 annually that you’re paying for electricity with the numbers adjusted for inflation.
-Over 25 years you’re now spending $67,555 for electricity.
-That works out to an average of $225 a month and $2,700 annually.
+Let’s see what happens if we go back to the $150 per month and $1,800 annually, then you’re paying for electricity with the numbers adjusted for inflation.
+Over 25 years later and you’re now spending $67,555 for electricity.
+That works out to an average of $225 per month and $2,700 annually.
 And we still haven’t considered rate hikes from the utility company which will push these numbers even higher.

 What could prevent someone from saving thousands of dollars by going solar?
 Procrastination.
 And every year that goes by is a year that cost you money.
 Just like how every day that went by cost you a good grade on your book report.
 But now we’re talking about thousands of dollars instead of a book report for a teacher that you no longer remember.
 The choice is pretty easy and shouldn’t be delayed: Go solar now to save today and in the future.